 (c) There shall not be in existence on the Closing Date (i) any order, decree or ruling by any court or governmental authority, (ii) any threat thereof by any governmental authority, which is evidenced by a writing by the threatening authority, or (iii) any lawsuit, which order, threat or lawsuit would either enjoin, restrain, make illegal or prohibit consummation of the transactions contemplated hereby or prohibit, render illegal or have a material adverse effect upon Purchaser’s proposed use of the Assets.

+(d) Purchaser’s completion of its due diligence concerning the Assets to Purchaser’s satisfaction in Purchaser’s sole and absolute discretion.

+(e) Purchaser's receipt of written approval of all members of Crescendo Energy, LLC.

 7.04 Conditions to Seller’s Obligations.
 Each and every obligation of Seller to be performed on the Closing is, at the option of Seller, subject to satisfaction of each of the conditions set forth below: